golangast/gollemer/README.md

 # Gollemer

 Gollemer is a high-performance **Mixture of Experts (MoE)** neural network framework and training pipeline written entirely in **Go**.
-It is designed for efficient conversational AI and intent classification without heavy external ML dependencies, featuring native GPU acceleration via WebGPU/Vulkan.
+It is designed for maximum performance with **zero Rust/Python dependencies**, featuring a native, dependency-free core and GPU acceleration via `goffi`.

 ---